-The university will make every possible effort to provide a reasonable accommodation in compliance with the Americans with Disabilities Act; however, the university reserves the right to choose among reasonable accommodations as long as the chosen accommodation is effective.
-If a student, faculty or staff member refuses a reasonable accommodation, the university will be deemed to have complied with its obligation under the ADA.
+Regent University reserves the right to choose among reasonable accommodations as long as the chosen accommodation is effective.
+If a student refuses a reasonable accommodation, the university will be deemed to have complied with its obligation under the ADA.

 - Campus Police

 The CBN/Regent Campus Police Department (CBN/RCPD) exists to serve and protect the campus community by providing a safe environment that advances the mission of Regent University in providing excellent graduate and undergraduate education, from a global, Biblical perspective in pivotal professions to equip Christian leaders to change the world and to be a leading center of Christian thought and action.